 California Education Code requires advisory committees for specific CTE programs receiving funding from the federal Carl D. Perkins Act.
 Business and industry partners representing automotive, business, construction, agriculture, public safety, health education and more, are active leaders in providing input on programs and curriculum and serve as a liaison between educators and the broader employment community.
-Advisory members conduct a variety of activities, such as providing speakers for CTE classes, hosting workplace field trips, serving as mentors and providing internships and/or employment.
+Advisory members conduct a variety of activities. such as providing speakers for CTE classes, hosting workplace field trips, serving as mentors and providing internships and/or employment.
 Moreover, members strategize on what areas of improvement are needed in career technical education to maintain California's competitive edge in the global marketplace.
-For more information on advisory committee membership, please call the College of the Desert CTE Transitions office at (760) 674-7627.
+For more information on advisory committee membership, please call the CTE Transitions Office at (760) 674-7627.